9623Y/9623Y-Spin-Up-Notebook/README.md

 There was alot of flexing in the c-channels that held our gear ratios and had our motors and flywheels mounted to them, this flexing was causing deflection in the flywheels whenever attempting to fire a disc, to fix this issue of flexing we opted to add another base plate the is screwed in between the bottom c-channels, this made our rig very rigid and almost completely prone to any kind of flexing.

--Image of fix to the bed

-_Insert Image Here_

 ##### **Disc Hitting the Flywheels too low**